 The cover letter is the traditional short explanation of why you are contacting the recipient.
-The title page should have your business's name, the founders' names, logo and product images (optional), and, of course, the phrase "business plan."
+The title page should have your business's name, the founders' names, logo and product images (optional).
 The table of contents acts as a navigation aid for readers and is followed by the content of your business plan.

 Not all investors you approach will give you that elusive face-to-face meeting.
 In the absence of influential references, your business plan needs to do the talking, at least to get investors interested.
 At some stage, you will have to rely on email, and that's where your business plan's executive summary comes into play.

 Investors are incredibly busy.
 If they are interested in your idea, they will only spare five minutes to read the executive summary.
 Therefore, treat it with importance.
-I'd suggest writing the executive summary last so you include only the most crucial details and create a crisp pitch.
-I recommend reading The Balance's guide to writing a killer executive summary.
+You may want to write the executive summary last so you include only the most crucial details and create a crisp pitch.
+Start with an attention-grabbing statement that draws readers into the plan.

 A marketing plan is essentially the heart and soul of your business plan.
 It's critical if this is your first business and you have no previous experience or reputation to back you up.
 Social media plays an important role in your plan, provided you set proper goals and KPIs from the outset.
-Your marketing plan should cover every aspect of marketing for your business, including:
+Your marketing plan should cover every aspect of marketing for your business, including the following:

-- Detailed information governing how your product line was created, what the pricing mix is, what your promotions strategy is and estimated sales
+- Detailed information governing how your product line was created, the pricing mix, your promotions strategy and estimated sales

 - Your positioning strategy for your products, the branding strategy, and customer segmentation and targeting plans

-- Who the top competitors for your business are, alternatives for your key products, along with how you plan to combat these challenges
+- The top competitors for your business, alternatives for your key products and how you plan to combat these challenges

-- For product-focused businesses, include product augmentation and product line expansion plans
+- For product-focused businesses, product augmentation and product line expansion plans

-Every business plan makes some well-informed assumptions, for instance, about:
+Every business plan makes some well-informed assumptions.
+These are some examples: